abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/6-PS-Strings.md

     ![multiply-strings](./img/multiply-strings-1.png)
   - The number of digits in the product is equal to the sum of the number of digits in the two numbers
     - `len(num1) + len(num2)` -> `58 * 14 = 812` -> `2 + 2 = 4`
-  - **IMPORTANT:** When updating the result list, we need to add the product to the current digit in the result list and add the carry of the current digit to the digit on the left, then update the carry of the current digit
+  - **IMPORTANT:** When updating the result list, we need to:
+    1. Add the product to the current digit in the result list
+    2. Add the carry of the current digit to the digit on the left
+    3. Update the carry of the current digit by dividing the current digit by `10`
+  - Don't forget to handle the edge-case where one of the numbers is `0`, in this case, the result will be `0`

 ```py
 def multiply(num1, num2):